 A Pentatonic scale with one more note (added in the scale).
 This note is known as a blue note and it is the flattened 5th in the case of the Minor Pentatonic Scale or the flattened 3rd in the case of the Major Pentatonic Scale.

 A Minor Blues Scale

 A pair of permanently attached small single-headed drums the larger of which is tuned about a fifth below the smaller drum.

 Also called mode mixture and modal interchange, it is a chord borrowed from the parallel key (minor or major scale with the same tonic).
 For example, a song in C Major could “borrow” chords from C Minor.

 In C Major, there are no sharps or flats, so the Fm Chord is being “borrowed” from C Minor to create a different sound.

 The practice of “borrowing” the subdivision of one meter into another meter.
 For example, borrowing the subdivision of simple time and inserting it into compound time, or vice versa.

 Also known as a luftpause, it is a symbol used in musical notation.
 It directs the performer of the music passage to take a breath or to make a slight pause.
-This pause is normally intended to shorten the duration of the preceding note and not the tempo; in this function it can be thought of as a grace rest.
+This pause is normally intended to shorten the duration of the preceding note and not the tempo; in this function, it can be thought of like a grace rest.
 It is usually indicated by a comma-like symbol.

 A note lasting two times as long as a whole note (a double whole note).
 It is usually indicated as: